vtexdocs/help-center-content/docs/announcements/en/from-now-on-you-can-create-promotional-price-tables.md

 author: 6qOjO5gpEs8scQ8OugaEaW
 slug: from-now-on-you-can-create-promotional-price-tables
 legacySlug: from-now-on-you-can-create-promotional-price-tables
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The new feature brings more flexibility and autonomy while creating more detailed special offers.
+announcementSynopsisEN: 'The new feature brings more flexibility and autonomy while creating more detailed special offers.'
 ---

 Now, you can create promotional price tables.
 To allow that, we've developed a new kind of discount for [campaign benefits]().